trippleflux/nxscripts/nxtools/trunk/Readme.txt

   6. Troubleshooting
   7. Technical Notes
   8. Todo List
-  9. Bugs & Comments
+  9. Bugs and Comments
  10. License

 ################################################################################
-# 1. Introduction                                                              #
+# 1. Information                                                               #
 ################################################################################

    nxTools is a fully-featured ioFTPD script.
 Such features include: a dupe